alyssadata/AI-Foundations-Why-Anchoring-Works/03_public_reference_layer.md

 This file defines the **public reference layer** created by AI Foundations anchoring.

-A public reference layer is a visible structure that a project, AI system, reader, user, or record can reference without turning that structure into private possession, hidden instruction, derivative use, or merge.
+A public reference layer is a visible structure that a project, AI system, reader, user, or record can reference while preserving authorship, boundary, distinction, and source-line.

 AI Foundations anchoring works because it gives projects a public source-line structure to reference.